 Diane Shader Smith is a writer and cystic fibrosis advocate whose daughter, Mallory Smith, was diagnosed with cystic fibrosis (CF) when she was three years old.
 From age nine to her death at the age of twenty-five, Mallory kept comprehensive diaries, recounting her chronic illness, her relationships, and her determination to speak out about her experience.
 Diane Shader Smith now speaks out about CF, especially about the patient experience and the critical role parents play in treating a child with chronic illness.
 She also educates audiences about a treatment for superbugs called phage therapy, which was named after Mallory because her case inspired its discovery, and which has had positive results among patients who have received the treatment.

+Diane Shader Smith has spoken about her inspiring daughter at a TED Talk and at numerous colleges, including Harvard, Stanford, and Yale, high schools, and businesses.
+In these engaging talks, she offers important insights about resilience, discipline, inspiration, and perspective.
 In addition to speaking publicly about cystic fibrosis, Diane Shader Smith advocates strongly for increased research on the disease.
 She and her husband have been instrumental in bringing a new medical treatment for superbugs to light, called phage therapy.
 Diane Shader Smith and her husband also started a legacy fund with the CF Foundation called “An Evening in Mallory’s Garden,” which has raised over $5 million for CF research, as well as an invaluable amount of awareness.
 Smith wrote a children’s book called Mallory’s 65 Roses to explain CF for children, which has sold over 30,000 copies and made Mallory a well-known figure in the cystic fibrosis community.

 Navigating through Respiratory Illness